Jherscu/ClearSkies/README.md

 - Local storage using Room and Preferences Datastore
 - Fragments and Jetpack Navigation Component
 - SafeArgs
-- JUnit, Espresso, Hamcrest
+- JUnit, Espresso, Hamcrest [tbd whether to add instrumentation tests or just unit tests]
 - ViewModel
-- LiveData
 - WorkManager (Keep weather cache for each stored city up to date, try to fetch at least once daily?)
 - LeakCanary
-- R8 for release build

 # (PRELIMINARY)Architecture/Class Map